Is your business ready to go global? We’re here to help.

 What Do Fried Chicken And Jet Fuel Have In Common?

-By FedEx | September 28, 2022
+By FedEx | First published: September 28, 2022 Updated: March 19, 2024

 Have you ever thought about what happens to the oil after cooking the fried chicken you ordered?
-Few would make a connection between used cooking oil and jet fuel – but here lies the potential for the aviation industry to make significant progress toward achieving carbon neutrality.
+Few would make a connection between used cooking oil and jet fuel – but here lies the potential for the aviation industry to make progress toward achieving carbon neutrality.

-Global trends in sustainable aviation
+New global trends in sustainable aviation

 The commercial aviation industry is responsible for 2.4% of the world’s carbon dioxide (CO2) emissions, and 3% of all greenhouse gas production in the United States.
 At first glance, this may not seem like a significant amount, but to put things into perspective: if the commercial aviation industry were a country, it would rank sixth in the world in terms of national CO2 emissions.
 And given the projected growth of passenger travel and air cargo, commercial aircraft emissions could triple by 2050.

 To address this challenge, IATA member airlines have committed to Fly Net Zero, a pledge to achieve net zero carbon from business operations by 2050.
-Across the industry, various efforts are being made to balance the impact of aviation on the environment.
-For example, companies have been switching to more fuel-efficient aircraft, as well as reviewing flight routes and improving operational efficiency by optimizing networks.
-One of the most important solutions, estimated to contribute around 65% of the emission cuts needed to achieve net zero by 2050, is SAF.
+Across the industry, initiatives are being explored to balance the impact of aviation on the environment.

 What is SAF?

-Sustainable Aviation Fuel, also known as ‘SAF’, is an innovative jet fuel that is expected to play a key role in reducing the overall impact of aviation on climate change.
-It can reduce up to 80% of CO2 emissions during its product lifecycle, and can also be mixed in with regular fuel with no need to modify existing aircraft engines.
-SAF can be made from almost any material, including plants, old clothes, and even oil that was used to fry your favorite fast-food chicken.
+This means there’s no need to modify existing aircraft engines.
+SAF can be made from almost any material, including plants, old clothes - even oil that was used to fry your favorite fast-food chicken.
 To qualify as sustainable, it can’t be made from materials that displace food crops, promote deforestation, or use too much water.

 In Japan, where SAF production has yet to be commercialized, several projects are underway.
 Different industries involved in the SAF supply chain - technology, raw materials, manufacturing, distribution, and utilization – are working together to make domestic production a reality.

-The ACT FOR SKY consortium was established in March 2022 to commercialize, promote, and expand the use of domestically produced SAF in Japan, where the usage rate is less than 1%.
-Member corporations include airlines, oil companies, engineering, and heavy industry, trading companies, food manufacturers, and even railway companies.
-The group will collect and recycle used cooking oil and other waste on a massive scale, and is asking local governments, airport operators, and other entities to join the project.
+Member corporations include airlines, oil companies, engineering, heavy industry, trading companies, food manufacturers, and even railway companies.
+The group aims to collect and recycle used cooking oil and other waste on a massive scale, and is asking local governments, airport operators, and other entities to join the project.

-Some of the biggest names in Japan, including rival companies in the same sector, are joining hands to pool together their respective strengths and expertise to work toward a common goal.
+Some of the biggest names in Japan, including rival companies in the same sector, are joining hands to pool together respective strengths and expertise to work toward a common goal.
 These collaborative efforts are spreading beyond the borders of Japan.
-Recently, a global aerospace manufacturer joined the ACT FOR SKY consortium and announced that it will open a research and development center in Japan with a focus on sustainability.

 One Japanese biotechnology company has taken a slightly different approach to SAF, focusing on microalgae as a raw material.
 The company teamed up with an aircraft manufacturer and general aviation company to conduct Japan’s first helicopter flight test using SAF.
 They also announced plans to collaborate with a regional airline and travel agency on a sustainable luxury tour package to remote islands in Japan.